 Our whole bodies are made from cells which group together to form our tissues and organs.
-Ageing is the name of the process when cell death starts to occur faster than cell replication.
+Ageing is name we give to the process of cell death occuring faster than cell replication.

-Overtime cells become damaged and repair mechanisms struggle to keep up.
-In addition, during ageing, cells that normally divide rapidly such as those in the skin and the gut begin to reach the end of their lifecycles.
+Over time, cells become damaged and repair mechanisms struggle to keep up.
+Ageing causes cells that normally divide efficiently, such as those in the skin and the gut, to reach the end of their lifecycles more rapidly.

-- An overall decrease in energy and vigor
+- An overall decrease in energy and vigour

 - The tendency to become easily tired